Cyb3r-Jak3/ExifReader/README.md

 ### Faster Processing

-Don't process makernote tags, don't extract the thumbnail image (if any).
+Don't process makernotes tags, don't extract the thumbnail image (if any).

 Pass the ``-q`` or ``--quick`` command line arguments, or as